We may earn money or products from the companies or links mentioned in this post.

 If you are parking at Mickey and Friends parking structure you will most likely take the tram to and from the park.
 (Unless you are like us and choose to walk rather than waiting for the tram.)
 If you are taking a stroller, I have some tips you might like to know.

-In most cases, you will need to fold your stroller up to ride in the tram.
+As of October 7, 2019, you will need to fold your stroller up to ride in the tram.
 This totally sucks.
 Not gonna lie.
 Especially for those of us wrangling multiple kids, and also bringing a cooler of food, a diaper bag and more.
 So luckily, there is an option that does not involve folding the stroller.

 If you are using your stroller as a wheelchair (and it already has a tag for such) you may also be able to utilize the mobility vans.
 I have heard others have done this with strollers, but we have never tried.